Kepler-Br/XOR-cipher/README.md

 # XOR-cipher

-Simple XOR file encryption with ability of generating keys in base64 of nothing provided and bit shift.
+Simple XOR file encryption with ability of generating keys in base64 if nothing provided and bit shift.

   **-h, --help** - show help message
   **-k KEY, --key KEY** - Specify key value file in base64.
 If none automatically generated will be used and saved in key.txt.